mlcommons/logging/mlperf_logging/repo_checker/README.md

 python3 -m mlperf_logging.repo_checker FOLDER USAGE RULESET
 ```

-Currently, USAGE in ["training"] and only RULESET 2.0.0 is supported.
+Currently, USAGE in ["training", "hpc"] and RULESETS 2.0.0 and 2.1.0 are supported.

 The repo checker checks:
 1. Whether the repo contains filenames that github does not like, e.g. files with spaces,